true-while/Ai102-demos/README.md

 # AI-102 Demo materials

-This code for demonstration only during deliveries of course AI-102
+This materials is for demonstration only and should be used during deliveries of course AI-102 only

 ## M01 Introduction to AI on Azure
 - no demos